 - The customer can save the billing address for future use.

-- Check and utilized both Test and Live server modes on the payment gateway.
+- Check both Test and Live server modes on the payment gateway.

-The user will get a zip file which needs to be uploaded in the “Add New” menu option in the WordPress admin panel.
+The user will get a zip file that needs to be uploaded in the “Add New” menu option in the WordPress admin panel.

 After this, the user will see an option on the top of the page that is “Upload Plugin”, click the option to upload the zip file.

 On clicking the “Upload Plugin” option, the user will see a “Choose File” button.
-Click on the button to browse for the zip file as per the image below.
+Thus, click on the button to browse for the zip file as per the image below.